 PowerPoint slides are cheap: don't skimp on them

-Early in my career I was booked by a company who'd hired a TV celebrity and author the month before to talk about a topic ideally suited to visual imagery.
-They'd droned on, reading from a script, for 90 minutes (therefore making no eye contact with the audience, who then started feeling irrelevant and so became disengaged), and used only two slides.
+I was once booked by a company who'd hired a TV celebrity and author the month before.
+The celebrity droned on, reading from a script for 90 minutes (therefore making no eye contact with the audience, who then started feeling irrelevant and so became disengaged), and used only two slides.
 The audience was unimpressed and the company swore never to book them again.
 Slides should support or illustrate the point you are making: this helps the audience follow you.
 Don't keep the same slide up long after it's ceased to relate to what you are now talking about.
 Many slides are fine IF they have no words and IF you have a great story to weave around them.

-Too often I've attended a talk where the images have been fantastic but there has been nothing connecting them.
-If you're giving a talk you are a storyteller, no matter how good your images may be.
-The images should serve the talk.
-I have some beautiful images that will never appear in any of my talks, because they don't illustrate what I wish to talk about.
-Which brings me to my next point...
+Occasionally I've attended a travel talk where the images have been fantastic but there has been nothing connecting them.
+If you're giving a talk you are a storyteller, and so the images should serve the talk.
+I have some great images that will never appear in any of my talks, because they don't illustrate what I wish to talk about.

 'The world belongs to the enthusiast who keeps cool'